top of page

 Fear of Abandonment and Attachment Anxiety

-• “I’m afraid people will leave once they know me.”
+• “I’m afraid people will leave once they know the real me.”

 • “Being alone feels unbearable.”